Home Warranty Electrical Coverage: What's Covered and What's Not

 Main electrical panel / breaker box ✅ Yes Interior panels supplying the home

-Circuit breakers ✅ Yes Included in breaker box coverage
+Circuit breakers and fuses ✅ Yes Included in breaker box coverage

 Interior wiring (hard-wired AC lines) ✅ Yes Standard 120V/240V lines only